-We will talk further on each piece of research and discuss the scientific evidence behind each one a bit further down, but CBD is commonly used as a food supplement and natural remedy to boost your end cannabinoid system.
+We will talk further on each piece of research (strictly on an informational basis) and discuss the scientific evidence behind each one a bit further down, but CBD is commonly used as a food supplement and natural remedy to boost your endocannabinoid system.

 Studies have focused on particular conditions (click on each condition for associated studies), mostly using pure Cannabidiol as part of the research:

 Through the endocannabinoid system, there is evidence that CBD can promote internal balance and research suggests CBD is well tolerated in humans, as we will detail further below.

 The range of CBD oil benefits shouldn’t be a surprise when we consider that research into the beneficial effects of the cannabis plant has been impossible for decades due to the legality of the plant.

 The modern illegality of cannabis ignores the fact it was used as a medicine for millennia.

 In both the United States and Europe in the late 1800s, medicines containing cannabis or cannabis extract were available from your local pharmacy or doctor.

 Hemp was also the backbone of the industrial age, with the Royal Navy’s ropes, sails, and even uniforms being made entirely from hemp for centuries.